Welcome to Broken Light Collective, the online photography gallery for people affected by mental illness.

 *Taking and viewing photos does not replace professional help.
 Please seek help immediately if your feelings or thoughts are not manageable.
 The administrators are photographers and sufferers, but not psychiatric professionals.

 Danielle is a freelance magazine and book photo editor, professional photographer, and mental health/wellness writer near NYC.
 Her work has been featured in numerous publications, including the Huffington Post, Dr. Oz’s YouBeauty, Psychology Today, Beliefnet, as well as various books.
-As someone who has been affected by mental health issues, both herself and with loved ones, she has made it her mission to help as many other people who are struggling, using photography and creativity whenever possible.
+Danielle is also a Certified Professional Life Coach.
+Her coaching niches include mental health, wellness, and creativity.
+As someone who has been affected by mental health challenges, both herself and with loved ones, she has made it her mission to empower as many other people who are struggling as possible, especially through the use of photography and creativity.

 Danielle is supported in running Broken Light by several wonderful volunteers as well as mental health professional advisors.

 Danielle created Broken Light Collective in March of 2012 when she was going through a severe depressive episode.
 With support and encouragement she found that when she began photographing again it was a powerful tool, both personally and therapeutically.
 It helped bring light to certain mood states and areas of her life that she could not articulate with words.
 It helped her get out of bed and begin to engage with the world again.
 Danielle started the Collective because she wanted to encourage other people who might be going through difficult times (or their family and friends since it affects everyone), to keep creating, sharing, and supporting each other.
 Broken Light has been fighting stigma, growing, and spreading the Light ever since.

 Our longer term goals include taking our online gallery off-line and having live gallery shows, publishing a book, and ultimately having a gallery space of our own, dedicated exclusively to displaying and selling works by artists who struggle with mental illness, as well as helping them to learn and grow by offering free photography classes and workshops.